 After you work up an appetite, it’s time for lunch.
 You’ll want to make your way to Country Corner Kitchen.
-If you ask me, this is Ellijay’s best kept dining secret.

-It sits inconspicuously next to a gas station.
+If you ask me, this is Ellijay’s best kept dining secret…it sits inconspicuously next to a gas station.

 You won’t find white table cloths or fancy wait staff…but you will have the best darn Cuban cuisine imaginable!
 Seriously…I would drive to Ellijay JUST for a sandwich here.